-- Learners and potential hard-to-reach learners who have experienced socio-economic disadvantage. - Learners and potential hard-to-reach learners who have experienced geographic disadvantage (including, but not exclusively, asylum seekers and refugees). - Learners and potential hard-to-reach learners with protected characteristics (including, but not exclusively, UK students from black and minority ethnic groups and learners with a disability). - Learners and potential hard-to-reach learners from vulnerable groups (including, but not exclusively, care leavers, estranged students and carers). - Young males from low participation areas. - Ex-offenders
+- Learners and potential hard-to-reach learners who have experienced socio-economic disadvantage. - Learners and potential hard-to-reach learners who have experienced geographic disadvantage (including, but not exclusively, asylum seekers and refugees). - Learners and potential hard-to-reach learners with protected characteristics (including, but not exclusively, UK students from black and minority ethnic groups and learners with a disability). - Learners and potential hard-to-reach learners from vulnerable groups (including, but not exclusively, care leavers, estranged students and carers). - Ex-offenders